ASEAN-Build-The-Earth/ASEAN-Docs/docs.intro/getting-started/building-first-build/plot-system/building-plot.md

 ## Basic Workflow
 ### 1. See your building outline
-This might be hard but you have to check how your building looks like vs in minecraft.
+This might be hard but you have to check how your building looks like vs in Minecraft.

 Because of the blocky-ness of minecraft,
 It is normal if the outline looks a bit off compared to the real life building.
-You may be able to reoutline it.
+You may be able to re-outline it.

 ```mdx-code-block
 <MinecraftWindow maxWidth="53rem"><Img src={Guide_0} aspect="1902 616" alt="guild_1_image" /></MinecraftWindow>
 ```

 ### 2. Build a rough building shell
-After you're happy with your building outline, pick a few blocks, it doesn't need to fit your building's color at first then use those blocks to build a rough shell of your build covering every important point of your build.
+After you're happy with your building outline, pick a few blocks, it doesn't need to fit your building's color at first.
+Then use those blocks to build a rough shell of your build covering every important point of your build.
 :::tip
-Some plots may have prebuilt shells so if you have a prebuilt shell you can skip this step.
+Some plots may have prebuilt shells so if you have a prebuilt shell, you can skip this step.
 :::

 ```mdx-code-block